-- General Warning - Tripping hazard!
+- Tripping hazard!
 Do not install piping on floor surfaces.
 Maintain clear path around boiler. - Slip and fall hazard!
 Use drip pan to catch water while draining the boiler.
 Maintain dry floor surfaces. - Slip and fall hazard!
-Do not locate intake or exhaust terminations directly above a walkway; dripping of condensation can cause icing of the walking surface. (see section 3.6.3) - Fall hazard!
-Do not stand on any part of the boiler. - Catch hazard!
-Do not wear rings, jewelry, long hair, loose clothing while working on the boiler.
+Do not locate intake or exhaust terminations directly above a walkway; dripping of condensation can cause icing of the walking surface. (see section 3.6.3)

-3.0 INSTALLATION
+3 INSTALLATION